-What is the significance of father-daughter relationship during childhood among adolescent girls?
+What is the significance of a father-daughter relationship during childhood among adolescent girls?

 Most studies on parental bonding focus on the bonding between a child and a caregiver.
 And most of the time mothers are mostly the participants of psychological studies.